‘Arithmetic is about being able to count up to 20 without taking off your shoes.’ Mickey Mouse

 Mathematics is important in everyday life and, with this is mind, the purpose of Maths at St Catherine’s Primary School is to develop an ability to solve problems, to reason, to think logically and to work systematically and accurately.
 All children at St Catherine’s are challenged and encouraged to excel in Maths.
 New mathematical concepts are introduced using a ‘Concrete, Pictorial and Abstract’ approach; enabling all children to experience hands-on learning when discovering new mathematical topics, and allowing them to have clear models and images to aid their understanding.
 Arithmetic and basic math skills are practised daily to ensure key mathematical concepts are embedded.

 Timestables knowledge is a crucial building block in allowing pupils to access the rest of the Maths curriculum.
+We have developed our own strategy to ensure pupils acquire these skills successfully and are able to apply them to more challenging problems as they move through the school.
 Time is allocated in class to develop these skills, starting first with counting in EYFS before moving on to timestables in later year groups.
-To support the development of these skills, we use Timestables Rockstars from Year 2 onwards.
+To support the development of these skills, we use Timestables Rockstars from Year 2 onwards and a number of other teaching strategies.

 Maths at home